Fleas: The Bloodsuckers

 Of the 2,500 species of fleas all throughout the world, there are only about 200 flea species here in America.
 Listed below are the most common types of fleas here in America:

-- Human flea – As their name suggests, they infect humans.
+Human fleas - As their name suggests, they infect humans.
 Human fleas like to hide in the hairy parts of the human body, especially on people who do not practice good hygiene.

 Fleas can be found all over the house, usually where your pets love to stay or relax.
 But there are exact places where you can find fleas in your home, and here they are:

-- If you have carpets, then this is the favourite place for fleas to stay.
+1) If you have carpets, then this is the favorite place for fleas to stay.
 Well, this is where they usually fall off after latching on to your pets.
 It also resembles the skin of your pets somehow, because carpets look like they have fur too.
 When they are on the carpet, they can also just wait and lay in ambush.

 Since fleas are more than just a nuisance, eliminating them must be done immediately.
 Here are some tips to get rid of fleas: